-- (a) Whenever a party seeks a court order for money to be deposited by the Clerk in an interest-bearing account, the party shall deliver the proposed order directly to the Clerk or financial deputy who will inspect the proposed order for proper form and content and compliance with this rule prior to signature by the Judge for whom the order is prepared.
-After the Judge has signed the order, the person who obtained the order shall serve the Clerk and the financial deputy with a copy of the order signed by the Judge. - (b) Proposed orders directing the Clerk to invest such funds in an interest-bearing account or other instrument shall include the following: - (1) The exact United States dollar amount of the principal sum to be invested; and - (2) Wording which directs the Clerk to deduct from the income on the investment a fee equal to ten per cent (10%) of the income earned, but not exceeding the fee authorized by the Judicial Conference of the United States and set by the Director of the Administrative Office.
+- (a) Whenever a party seeks a court order for money to be deposited by the Clerk in an interestbearing account, the party shall file the proposed order.
+The Clerk shall inspect the proposed order for proper form and content and compliance with this rule prior to submission to the Judge for signature. - (b) Proposed orders directing the Clerk to invest such funds in an interest-bearing account or other instrument shall include the following: - (1) The exact United States dollar amount of the principal sum to be invested; and - (2) Wording which directs the Clerk to deduct from the income on the investment a fee consistent with that authorized by the Judicial Conference of the United States and set by the Director of the Administrative Office. - (c) Unless otherwise ordered by the court, interpleader funds shall be deposited in the Disputed Ownership Fund in an interest bearing account.
+Income generated from fund investments in each case will be distributed after the appropriate fee has been applied and tax withholdings have been deducted from the fund.